LEO20Debugger/pues-api-node/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue in the repository
+- Create an issue in the repository.
-- Check the [AUTH_SETUP.md](AUTH_SETUP.md) for detailed setup instructions
+- Check the [AUTH_SETUP.md](AUTH_SETUP.md) for detailed setup instructions.